danielscholl/self-managed-osdu/README.md

 ## Configure GitHub Secrets

+Secrets are managed using [Github Repository Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) some secrets are required to be created manually while others are created automatically by running Github Actions

+__Manually Created Secrets__

 1. `GH_REPO_TOKEN`: A personal access token with `repo` scope.

-A Personal Access Token with `repo` scope is used by the Github Actions to configure additional Github Secrets into the Forked Repository.

 2. `AZURE_LOCATION`: The Azure Region to deploy the resources to.

-3. `AZURE_CREDENTIALS`: The Azure Service Principal's json output.
+3. `AZURE_CREDENTIALS`: The Azure Service Principal with _Owner_ Scope json output.

-A Service Principal is used as the identity to deploy resources into Azure.

-> Subscription Owner Scope is required due to the assignment of Roles.

 ```bash
 SUBSCRIPTION_ID=$(az account show --query id --output tsv)